 - Pirate hat (we also pushed furniture together that night and made a pirate ship, complete with sail, and a treasure map through the house to find gold, or rather, popcorn)

-- Plastic Disney characters, Donald Duck and Goofy, these were about 2″ tall.
+- Plastic Disney characters: Mickey Mouse, Donald Duck, and Goofy, these were about 2″ tall

 - Velvet coloring pages